 - To cook the lamb steaks you can simply put them in a pan (cast iron cooks these fabulously) with a coconut oil or palm shortening (the lamb doesn’t need a lot of additional fat) and cook to your desired temperature using your favorite method that you usually cook steaks.
 We like to sear the steaks (about 2 minutes each side on medium high) and then shove them into a hot over (400 degrees) for about six minutes for rare, 8 for medium rare and 10 for medium.
 Our steaks are about 1 -2 inches thick on average.
 The thicker they are, the more time they will need but this will give you a ballpark idea ballpark of where to begin.

 - If cooking a roast, I suggest searing the roast on medium high in the same cast iron skillet and then placing into a preheated oven at 400 for the appropriate time.
 Here is a good source for how long to cook a roast such as a leg of lamb or a prime rib.
 You may want to use this method if cooking for guests or for a dinner party for a better presentation.

 When your steaks are done, simply serve and drizzle with some pesto.
 As you can see, I think it looks nice when they are cut and then the sauce poured onto the top.
 It’s great with sautéed greens of any kind, zucchini, onions and mushrooms and the likes.

 I hope you enjoy this recipe and if you like the content, be sure to sign up for my newsletter to receive more recipes, health articles, tips, recommendations and offers.
-The sign up is at the top of the page.
-I’d also love to hear from you so feel free to leave a comment or feedback below or shoot me an email with any thoughts, suggestions, questions or more.
 I love hearing from my readers!